Keyboard shortcuts

 Linea

-Linea, in their L2MessageService contract on L2, adds a function that allows a permissioned relayer to send information from L1 to L2:
+Linea, in the L2MessageService contract on L2, adds a function that allows a permissioned relayer to send information from L1 to L2:

 function anchorL1L2MessageHashes(